BrunoMazorra/Paper-Summary/README.md

 API.
 To obtain the state of the Uniswap exchange and the tokens, we used the events produced by their respective smart contracts.
 To obtain the token transactions creation and the source code, we used [Etherscan API](https://etherscan.io/apis).
 - **Labelling**:
     -  First, we defined the maximum drop and the recovery of token prices and liquidity time series.
 The maximum drop measures fall in the price or liquidity of the Uniswap listed pools.
 The recovery represents the largest pump from the bottom.
 Also, if more than one month has passed between the last movement or transaction of the token so far, we consider that the token is inactive.
-This made a total of 27,588 tokens that could be tagged as malicious since they were inactive tokens, that had, at some point, lost all their price or liquidity and had not recovered it again.
+This made a total of 27,588 tokens that could be tagged as malicious since they were inactive tokens, that had, at some point, lost all their value in price or liquidity and had not recovered it again.

     - On the other hand, unlike malicious tokens, non-malicious tokens cannot be chosen from a liquidity, price, and activity analysis.
 Given a token, it may be considered malicious if there has been at least one rug pull at some point in its activity.
 However, a token that has not had any rug pull cannot be considered non-malicious, since it could experience a rug pull later on.
 Therefore, we take advantage of audits carried out by external companies (Certik, Quantstamp, Hacken...).
 Thus, a list of 674 tokens labelled as non-malicious have been mined from different sources: [coinmarketcap](https://coinmarketcap.com/view/defi/), [coingecko](https://www.coingecko.com/en/categories/decentralized-finance-defi), [etherscan](https://etherscan.io/tokens).